 Aimee has a VMD from the University of Pennsylvania and completed a large animal surgery residency and MS at Colorado State University’s Veterinary Teaching Hospital.
-She is currently a graduate student in the department of Clinical Sciences.
+She is currently a PhD candidate in the department of Clinical Sciences.
 Her research focuses on mesenchymal stem cell and induced pluripotent stem cell use in horses, as well as the treatment of equine sarcoidosis.

 Nathan is a graduate student at Colorado State University in the department of biomedical sciences.
-His work focuses on studying the underlying mechanisms of epileptic disorders and searching for potential targets to alleviate symptoms associated with both pathologies.
+His work focuses on studying the underlying cellular mechanisms of epilepsy and pain and searching for potential targets to alleviate symptoms associated with both pathologies.
 In his free time, he enjoys all activities that involve the mountains.

 Former ambassadors have gone on to many different careers, several are highlighted below: